banner

 }

-Here, for key events, the publishKeyEvent method constructs an InputMessage based on the event details and then calls the sendMessage method of InputChannel to send the msg.
+Here, taking key events as an example, in the publishKeyEvent method, the InputMessage is constructed based on the event details, and then the sendMessage method of InputChannel is called to send the msg.

 status_t InputPublisher::publishKeyEvent(uint32_t seq, int32_t eventId, int32_t deviceId,